bihealth/reev/docs/doc_manual.rst

 Note, that if you investigate a larger SV affecting multiple genes, REEV can help you prioritize that larger set of genes by sorting by different criteria using the "sort by" selection box on the upper right corner of the card to sort the gene list by different (e.g. haploinsufficiency or triplosensitivity) scores.

 .. _doc_manual_strucvar_clinvar:

 ClinVar
 =======

+This card shows information on overlapping variants listed in the ClinVar database, their annotated interpretation (benign, likely benign, uncertain significance, likely pathogenic, pathogenic), the evidence level / review status (1 to 5 stars), the associated condition linked to this variant and the size of the respective overlap of this ClinVar variant with your SV of interest.
+Note, that you can expand every row to show more information on the respective ClinVar variant and that you can sort the list of ClinVar variants by size of their overlap to your SV.

 .. _doc_manual_strucvar_variant_tools: